 Social Events and Outings

-Since 1998, the Venice chapter has sponsored White Cane Day with the Venice Lions and the Mana-Sota Lighthouse for the Blind to raise public consciousness on the needs and concerns of blind citizens in the community.
+Since 1998, the chapter has sponsored White Cane Day in conjunction with the Venice Lions to raise public consciousness on the needs and concerns of blind citizens in the community.

-We work with local and state representatives of the Department of Transportation to improve the audible traffic signals installed on the north end of Business 41 and are involved in advising on additional audible signals to be installed on the south end of Business 41 and Avenida del Circo, as well as at the intersection of Harbor Drive and West Venice Avenue on the Island of Venice.
+We worked with local and state representatives of the Department of Transportation to improve the audible traffic signals installed on areas of Business Route 41 and other areas of Venice.

-We maintain close liaison with our state Senator and Representative on all issues affecting the blind.
+We maintain close liaison with our state legislators on all issues affecting the blind and visually impaired.